 Timber Floor Polishing

-The floor sanding process is followed by the floor polishing process to give a perfect finish to the floor.
-Our ultimate goal is to provide polishing services that are long-lasting and leave an everlasting effect on the owner.
-Multiple coats of finest polishing materials are applied, followed by finishing products application, which includes gloss, satin or matt finish based on your choice.
+The process is followed by the polishing process to give a perfect finish.
+Our ultimate goal is to provide services that are long-lasting and leave an everlasting effect on the owner.
+Multiple coats of finest materials are applied, followed by finishing products application, which includes gloss, satin or matt finish based on your choice.

-Sanding the floor is not sufficient for floor maintenance and repair.
-A high-quality finish to the sanded timber enhances the wood’s natural grain and color and shields it from scratches, stains, and moisture.
-It is the final stage of timber floor restoration, providing both aesthetic and protective benefits.
+Sanding the floor is not sufficient for maintenance and repair.
+A high-quality finish to the timber enhances the wood’s natural grain and color and shields it from scratches, stains, and moisture.
+It is the final stage of the process, providing both aesthetic and protective benefits.

 The Polishing Process

-The polishing process involves the application of a fine polish/finish to the freshly sanded and cleaned timber floor.
-The first coat of polish is applied evenly and allowed to dry, and lightly sanded afterward to remove raised wood fibers.
-Multiple coats of polish build up the finish, enhancing durability and shine.
+The polishing process involves the application of a fine finish to cleaned wooden floor.
+The first coat is applied evenly and allowed to dry, and lightly sanded afterward to remove raised wood fibers.
+Multiple coats build up the finish, enhancing durability and shine.

 Types Of Polishes

-- Water-based Polyurethane polish: This is the first choice for families with kids and pets.
+- Water-based Polyurethane: This is the first choice for families with kids and pets.
 It is nontoxic due to low VOCs and is eco-friendly.
 It dries quickly and is ideal for a natural, matte, or satin finish.

 - Oil-based Polyurethane polish: This finish adds a warm glow to the timber but takes longer to dry than a water-based finish.